Criticism of the Pledge of Allegiance: 1960 case

 Lewis brought a similar argument in 1960 holding that the Pledge with the new words was unconstitutional "as it involves 'the use of the public schools—both physically and pedagogically—for the dissemination of purely religious dogma' and, second, as it imposes 'an intolerable degree of compulsion upon the young children of non-believers ... to listen to, learn and repeat thousands of time a religious concept which they repudiate and abhor'".

 The Court cited New York's recent decision in the case Engles v.
 Vitale where the state had allowed officials of a school district to order its teachers to teach and lead students in a nondenominational prayer crafted by the government to remain in place as long as more safeguards were put into place to insure that students and parents were informed that children could remove themselves from the classroom if they did not wish to participate or be exposed to the prayer crafted by the New York board of Regents (this decision was later reversed by the United States Supreme court in 1963).
 The New York Court held that due to the 1943 case West Virginia State Board of Education v.
 Barnette there was general knowledge that there could be no compulsion on students to participate or expose themselves to the Pledge.

 The Court dismissed Lewis' claims that the pledge was an establishment of religion citing Zorach v.
 Clauson, "There cannot be the slightest doubt that the First Amendment reflect the philosophy that Church and State should be separated. ...
 The First Amendment, however, does not say that in every and all respects there shall be a separation of Church and State.
 Rather, it studiously defines the manner, the specific ways, in which there shall be no concert or union or dependency one on the other.
 That is the common sense of the matter.
 Otherwise the state and religion would be aliens to each other—hostile, suspicious, and even unfriendly. ...
 Prayers in our legislative halls; the appeals to the Almighty that run through our laws, our public rituals, our ceremonies would be flouting the First Amendment."

 The court also dismissed Lewis' argument that the Pledge violated New York's Constitution that "'forbids the use of public money or other property in aid of any denominational school or any school' in which any denominational tenet or doctrine is taught".
 Stating simply, "From our determination that the claim of unconstitutionality under the First Amendment cannot be sustained, it follows that the regulation does not contravene the like provisions of the State Constitution."

-Lewis appealed this decision to the New York Court of Appeals in 1964, they affirmed the previous decision which ruled against his position.
+When Lewis appealed this decision to the New York Court of Appeals in 1964, that court affirmed the previous decision which ruled against his position.